bitovi/academy/src/react/1-setup.md

 "react-scripts": "3.4.1"
 ```

+If you are wondering where the Webpack and Babel dependencies are, they are hidden as transative dependencies of `react-scripts`.

-The most important thing here are the scripts:
+The most important section is the scripts:

 ```json
 "scripts": {